You-NeverKnow/how-do-i-say/README.md

 ## What is this project?
-An International Phonetic Symbol dictionary.
+An International Phonetic Alphabet (IPA) dictionary.
 Type an IPA symbol in the search box, or a list of symbols, and it will return a set of words they appear in.
 Currently, it does not have an IPA keyboard, but I plan to add it as soon as I get time from school.
 As of now, you might use http://ipa.typeit.org/full/.

 ![](https://media.giphy.com/media/1P01VCSs34QCBS7nhb/giphy.gif)
 ## Rationale